jackmschroeder/Election-Analytics/Posts/week5.md

 ### A Primer

 This week, I examine advertising, use my national model data to predict state outcomes, and realize why combining those first two elements isn't a great idea.
-There was a lot of under the hood work this week, which I hope to extend in coming weeks as I transfer my linear models into probablistic ones.
+There was a lot of under the hood work this week, which I hope to extend in coming weeks as I transfer my linear models into probabilistic ones.

 For this post, I sought to answer the following questions: